-The South African Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa (2nd edition - 2006, also known as the SA GCP 2006) stipulate that the sponsor of a trial must ensure that the participants of a clinical trial are covered by comprehensive insurance in the event of physical (bodily) harm or injury, including death.
-Guideline 4.11 of the SA GCP 2006 states that the sponsor of a study should pay the costs for the medical treatment of any bodily injury without the participant having to prove that the sponsor was at fault.
+The South African Department of Health (2016) Clinical trial guidelines: Good practice for clinical trials with human participants (3rd edition - 2016, also known as the SA GCP 2016) stipulates that the sponsor of a trial must ensure that the participants of a clinical trial are covered by comprehensive insurance in the event of physical (bodily) harm or injury, including death.
+Guideline 8: Insurance against trial-related injury of the SA GCP 2016 states that the sponsor of a study should pay the costs for the medical treatment of any bodily injury without the participant having to prove that the sponsor was at fault.

-To ensure that research participants are adequately insured in the event of a research injury.
+To ensure that research participants are adequately insured in the event of a research related injury.